 Dallas Criminal Attorney Andrew Dammann graduated third in his class from Texas A&M School of Law.
 Upon graduation he received the Equal Justice Award for the most pro bono hours with 301 hours of pro bono work at the Fort Worth Public Defenders Office.
 Mr. Dammann co-authored the paper Money Laundering: Running to It; From It; and Around It presented at the 2014 National Association of Criminal Defense Lawyers Association conference.
 Mr. Dammann focuses his practice exclusively on criminal defense.

 Austin Criminal Attorney Chris Delisio graduated from Texas A&M School of Law in Ft.
 Worth, Texas.
 Prior to law school, Mr. Delisio served in the United States Army in the 101st Airbourne and 1st Infantry Division for eight years.
 After law school, Mr. Delisio was an Assistant District Attorney in Van Zandt County.
-Since 2014, Mr. Delisio has focused his practice on criminal defense.
+Since then Mr. Delisio has focused his practice on criminal defense.

 Fort Worth Criminal Attorney Kathy Ehmann-Clardy has exclusively practiced criminal law for the past five years at Dunham & Jones and uses her immigration law background to successfully represent individuals with status issues.
 Kathy enjoys trial work and has successfully represented clients facing serious criminal charges such as DWI, Assault Family Violence, and Sexual Assault and handled many misdemeanor cases that led to a dismissal of the charges.

-Fort Worth Criminal Attorney Jim Erickson has been practicing law for over 30 years with his focus on criminal defense.
+Austin Criminal Attorney Jim Erickson has been practicing law for over 30 years with his focus on criminal defense.
 He started his felony trial work in 1988 and since then has tried over 100 jury cases, most of those being felony trials.
 He received the first ever Not Guilty by Reason of Insanity jury verdict in Travis County.
 There have been less than 5 such verdicts in the State, since 1846.
 Jim was also a part of the defense team for Capital Murder Defendant Paul Devoe.

 Austin Criminal Attorney Ben Florey is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization and has been practicing law in Texas since 1977.
 Mr. Florey is AV rated by Martindale Hubble which means his peers rank him at the highest level of professional excellence.
 He is a former Assistant County and District Attorney in Travis County, Texas.
 Mr. Florey is of counsel to the law firm of Dunham & Jones.

 Austin Criminal Attorney Daniel Garcia went to Thurgood Marshall School of Law in Houston, Texas.
 After law school, Mr. Garcia was an Assistant District Attorney in Nueces County for 2 years.
-Since 2008, Mr. Garcia has focused his practice on criminal defense.
+Since then Mr. Garcia has focused his practice on criminal defense.
 Mr. Garcia currently works as a criminal defense trial attorney for the firm.

 Dallas Criminal Attorney Brett Hiser graduated with honors from the University of Florida with a B.A. in Criminology.
-Mr. Hiser later graduated from Southern Methodist University School of Law in Dallas, Texas in 2005 where he first began defending clients in the Criminal Defense Clinic.
+Mr. Hiser later graduated from Southern Methodist University School of Law in Dallas, Texas where he first began defending clients in the Criminal Defense Clinic.
 Following law school, Mr. Hiser became an Assistant District Attorney for the Sixth Judicial Circuit in the Tampa Bay Area where he prosecuted thousands of criminal cases that came across his desk.
-Since 2015, Mr. Hiser has focused his practice exclusively on criminal defense.
+Mr. Hiser has focused his practice exclusively on criminal defense.

 Austin Criminal Attorney Chris Jeansonne graduated with honors from The University of Texas – Austin with a B.A. in Economics.
-Mr. Jeansonne graduated from Texas Tech University School of Law in 2011 where he was an Articles Editor for the Texas Tech Law Review.
+Mr. Jeansonne graduated from Texas Tech University School of Law where he was an Articles Editor for the Texas Tech Law Review.
 During his second year of law school, Mr. Jeansonne wrote an article outlining Texas DWI law and the constitutionality of Deferred Adjudication/Deferred Prosecution programs for DWI across the State.
 Mr. Jeansonne is also licensed in Federal Court in the Western, Northern, Southern, and Eastern Districts of Texas.
 Mr. Jeansonne currently works on criminal, employment, and personal injury cases for the firm and routinely is called upon to release criminal clients from jail.

 Fort Worth Criminal Attorney Bohumila Jones was an Assistant County Attorney in Johnson County, Texas.
 She was also an Assistant District Attorney in Johnson County and Somervell County, Texas.
 She has handled cases in both state and federal courts and was noticed as a Texas Super Lawyers, Texas Rising Star.